ezoneproject-archive/forked.csharp.Syroot.KnownFolders/README.md

 ## Usage

 Needless to say, install the NuGet package from the [NuGet gallery](https://www.nuget.org/packages/Syroot.Windows.IO.KnownFolders) first.
+If you require a signed package, also install the [StrongNamer](https://www.nuget.org/packages/strongnamer) package.

 The starting point is a `KnownFolder` instance, which represents exactly one special folder.
 It offers access to the following: